-- Professional sporting events, including the Memphis Grizzlies NBA basketball team; the Memphis Redbirds Triple-A minor league baseball team, which is an affiliate of the St. Louis Cardinals organization; and the Mississippi RiverKings minor league ice hockey team - Beale Street, one of the most famous music districts in the world - Memphis Botanic Garden and Dixon Gallery and Gardens - Broadway shows at the Orpheum Theatre and multiple local performing arts groups - · Concerts at the FedEx Forum, Cannon Center for the Performing Arts, and Levitt Shell - Shelby Farms, one of the nation's largest urban parks - Kayaking on the Wolf River
+- Professional sporting events, including the Memphis Grizzlies NBA basketball team; the Memphis Redbirds Triple-A minor league baseball team, which is an affiliate of the St. Louis Cardinals organization; and the Memphis 901 FC soccer team. - Beale Street, one of the most famous music districts in the world - Memphis Botanic Garden and Dixon Gallery and Gardens - Broadway shows at the Orpheum Theatre and multiple local performing arts groups - Concerts at the FedExForum, Cannon Center for the Performing Arts, and Levitt Shell - Shelby Farms, one of the nation's largest urban parks - Kayaking on the Wolf River